robertwgh/ezSIFT/README.md

 ```
 Then, open `ezsift.xcodeproj` project to build.

-#### For Android NDK native mode
+#### Android NDK native
-1. Please install Android NDK package, and add NDK root folder to your system environment PATH.
+1. Please install the latest Android NDK package, and add NDK root folder to your system environment PATH to expose `ndk-build` tool to the shell.
 2. Go to `platforms/android`.
 3. run `./build.sh`
-4. You will find the binaries under `build/android/bin/`.
+4. After build is finished, you will find the binaries under `build/android/bin/`.
 5. Connect an Android device to your computer using ADB.
-Use `install_and_run.sh` to install the binaries and run it on the devices.
+Use `install_and_run.sh` to install the binaries and run them on the device.

 ### License